alesholub/RoboNav/README.md

 **RoboNav screenshot (example)**
 ![RoboNav screenshot (example)](RoboNav.png)
 Search mode is 3 (RoboTour).
 Debug is off.
 Input mode is 0 (run).
 Voice output is muted.
 Blue dots and lines are part of map.
 Green dots in the map are defined waypoints.
-Grey outlined dot is actual (next) waypoint, orange line is actual section of the path.
+Orange line is an actual section of the defined path.
+Grey outlined orange dot is actual (next) waypoint.
+Red line is actual azimuth (course).
 Red contour indicates detected road.
-Sloping blue line indicates navigation recommendation (turn slightly left).
-Red point indicates top point of detected road.
-Yellow numbers at right center shows actual time and configured start time (in brackets).
+Sloping blue line indicates navigation recommendation (turn left).
+Big blue circle is sign of the actual command (left).
+Top red point indicates top point of detected road.
+Yellow numbers at top center shows actual time and configured start time (in brackets).
+Yellow and violet numbers and characters at bottom center shows current state information (parameters, angles, mode, command).

 **Supported serial/bluetooth commands for robot:**
 - s = stop